mihaiolteanu/vuiet/README.md

     The user loved tracks list is the one associated with the username given in the setup of the lastfm.el package.

+**vuiet-play-recent-track**

+    Play one of the recent listened tracks.

 **vuiet-play-loved-tracks-similar**

     Play tracks based on artists similar to loved tracks artists.